 Dr. Isabella Singer (Rendall) Ralph was born on the 30th of June, 1903 in Fergus, Ontario, the eldest of 4 children.
 Her parents, David Ernest Rendall and the former Lillie W. Singer were farmers in Nichol Township.
-Her brother John Ernest Rendall was born on the 7th of March, 1905 and died at the age of 9 from diabetic complications.
+Her brother John Ernest Rendall was born on the 7th of March, 1905 and died at the age of 9 from complications of diabetes.
 Her sister Margaret Gray (Rendall) Stickney was born on the 11th of July 1907.
-Her sister Amelia Whelmina Rendall was born on the 9th of September, 1909.
+Another sister Amelia Whelmina Rendall, was born on the 9th of September, 1909.

 According to the 1921 census, Dr. Ralph was still living with her parents in Nichol Twp and had her occupation listed as a teacher.
 In 1929, Dr. Ralph graduated from The University of Toronto with a B.A.
 In 1932 she graduated M.D. from The University of Toronto Faculty of Medicine.